5 Budgeting Mistakes Everyone Makes (and How to Fix Them)

 "I'll just track every single purchase.
 How hard can it be?"

-You wake up Monday morning fired up.
-You're going to log every transaction—the $5 coffee, the $15 lunch, the $3 snack, the delivery fee, the parking.
-By Wednesday, you've got over 40 entries.
-By Friday, you're exhausted.
-The mental load of opening your app five times a day just to log a $2 candy bar feels... ridiculous.
+Monday morning you're fired up.
+You're going to log every transaction — the $5 coffee, the $15 lunch, the $3 snack, the delivery fee, the parking.
+By Wednesday you've got 40+ entries.
+By Friday you're exhausted.
+The mental load of pulling out your phone five times a day to log a $2 candy bar starts feeling absurd.

-Here's what happens next: you miss a few days, then a week, then you delete the app.
+Here's the actual sequence: you miss a day, then a few days, then a week, then you delete the app.
 The problem wasn't discipline.
 It was friction.

-Why this fails: Humans aren't machines.
-Every time you open an app to log a transaction, you're making a decision.
-Do it 50 times a month, and decision fatigue kicks in.
-Eventually, you'll just stop.
+Humans aren't ledger machines.
+Every time you open an app to log a transaction, you're spending a tiny bit of decision-making energy.
+Do that 50 times a month and decision fatigue takes over.
+The system loses, every time.

 - Food & Dining